anubhavsrivastava/github-topic-package-sync/README.md

 > What is `Github topics`?

 Helpful topics to classify a repository include the repository's intended purpose, subject area, community, or language.
-Additionally, GitHub analyzes public repository content and generates suggested topics that repository admins can accept or reject.
+Topics are labels that create subject-based connections between GitHub repositories

 ## Installation